Laserfiche/lf-sample-javascript-script-rules/doc/template/readme.md

 This project is a template for creating a Laserfiche Nodejs Rule script project.
 It contains a sample script that can be used as a starting point for creating your own script.

-## Deply script to your remote agent
+## Deploy script to your remote agent

 - Copy the content of the bundle output folder `\dist` to your remote agent folder
   - e.g., `C:\Program Files\Laserfiche\Server\RemoteAgent\ScriptRunner\Nodejs\script`